-If failed twice on an examination, students have the right to request evaluation with another examiner on the next occasion.
+If failed twice on an examination, students have the right to request re-evaluation with another examiner.
 Such requests are made to the Director of Studies.
 Students may request an examination according to this syllabus up to three semesters after it has ceased to apply.
 Such requests are also made to the Director of Studies.
 Other obligatory parts of a course are equivalent to examinations.